 Userpilot React Native Module enables you to capture user insights and deliver personalized in-app experiences in real time.
 With just a one-time setup, you can immediately begin leveraging Userpilot’s analytics and engagement features to understand user behaviors and guide their journeys in-app.

-This document provides a step-by-step walkthrough of the installation and initialization process, as well as instructions on using the SDK’s public methods.
+This document provides a step-by-step walkthrough of the installation and initialization process, as well as instructions on using the SDK’s public APIs.

 Prerequisites